Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/alpha-stack.md

     title: Gap
     description: >-
       Control the vertical space between children using the `gap` prop.
-  - fileName: alpha-stack-with-full-width-children.tsx
-    title: Full width
-    description: >-
-      Control the width of children using the `fullWidth` prop.
   - fileName: alpha-stack-with-align.tsx
     title: Align
     description: >-